Can I speak to someone who has recently completed this course?

 What is the basic structure of the course and what hours are involved?
 How long will I be in school for each day?

 The programme is integrated to give you time in school and time learning from expert professionals with an opportunity to implement this into your own classroom practice immediately.
-See the sample timetable in the e-Brochure which outlines the days in school and university.
+See the sample timetable in the e-Brochure which outlines the days in school and studying with Xavier Teach SouthEast.
 Whilst in school, you will discuss your own school’s expectations and class teacher mentor’s working routines.
 We advise that to get the most out of this course and to enable as much time with your mentor as possible, you bring your attendance in line with these expectations.

 What books do you recommend I read to get ahead?

 Once you’ve been accepted onto the course you’ll be sent a reading list, however in the meantime we recommend the following:

 How to be an Outstanding Primary Teacher by David Dunn

 About our Schools by Tom Brighouse and Mick Waters